Quick Overview

 The process typically involves three stages: capturing the audio signal, processing it using algorithms like hidden Markov models (HMM) or recurrent neural networks (RNN), and generating a transcription.
 Modern systems often incorporate techniques like deep learning to improve accuracy, especially in noisy environments or for more complex languages.

-Computer Vision (CV)
+What is Computer Vision (CV)?

-Computer Vision (CV) is a field of artificial intelligence (AI) that enables machines to interpret and understand visual information from the world, such as images and videos.
+Computer Vision (CV) is another significant subfield of artificial intelligence (AI) that enables machines to interpret and understand visual information from the world, such as images and videos.
 The goal of computer vision is to replicate the ability of human vision by allowing machines to process, analyse, and make decisions based on visual data.
 This subfield combines techniques from image processing, machine learning, and deep learning to extract meaningful information from static images or dynamic video sequences.
 CV plays a critical role in numerous industries, including healthcare (medical imaging), automotive (autonomous vehicles), security (surveillance), and entertainment (augmented reality).

 Computer vision systems are typically trained on large datasets containing labeled images, which helps them learn to recognize patterns and objects.
 By using advanced algorithms, such as convolutional neural networks (CNNs), CV systems can automate tasks like recognizing faces, detecting objects, or segmenting images into meaningful regions.
 Over time, these systems become more proficient, making computer vision a rapidly growing and highly impactful area of AI.